 It is made clear that the wrath of God is not the final word for His people.
 He regards them as His prodigal sons and daughters that He actively works to welcome back to Him.

-It is however clear in the previous chapters in the book of Hosea that there is an extremely strong note of obedience and judgment in the chapters 1 through 10.
+But the prophet Hosea had made it clear in chapters 1 through 10 that God required obedience or there would be judgment.
 But after that in our Chapter of study the divine, conquering love, the love of God that cannot be frustrated is made clear.

-We can now see by studying this Chapter that the relationship of God to the nation of Israel and ourselves is based on the Lord God's eternal love.
+This Chapter makes clear that the relationship of God to the nation of Israel and ourselves is based on the Lord God's eternal love.
 This is sovereign love.
 One writer dissects the love of God carefully and explains: